dhutapratama/docs/collections.md

     // [1, 2, 3, 4, 5]

 If your sorting needs are more advanced, you may pass a callback to `sort` with your own algorithm.
-Refer to the PHP documentation on [`uasort`](https://secure.php.net/manual/en/function.uasort.php#refsect1-function.uasort-parameters), which is what the collection's `sort` method calls utilizes internally.
+Refer to the GO documentation on [`uasort`](https://secure.php.net/manual/en/function.uasort.php#refsect1-function.uasort-parameters), which is what the collection's `sort` method calls utilizes internally.

 > **Note**
 > If you need to sort a collection of nested arrays or objects, see the [`sortBy`](#method-sortby) and [`sortByDesc`](#method-sortbydesc) methods.